yassinetb/yassinetb.github.io/_posts/2024-05-20-3_months_into_my_phd.md

 I feel it — some days I feel a push because of a good conversation, or because someone I look up to asks me a difficult question or expects some good work from me.
 I also have days where I don’t feel that at all — and these days, not only am I not motivated to get anything done, but my work also feels significantly less meaningful.

 ## Sleeping in on a random Tuesday

-My working (non-PhD/Academic) friends often ask us PhDs about how do we navigate the freedom of not showing up to work on a random Tuesday.
-Truth is, it's completely fucked up.
-There is this impression that a single day of work doesn't matter - and it's completely true: a single day of work doesn't matter in the greater scheme of your PhD.
-This makes it very close to "creative" kind of careers, rather than "corporate" ones.
+Non-PhD/Academic friends often ask me (and other PhDs) how do PhDs navigate the freedom of working on what they want, and the freedom of not showing up to work on a random Tuesday.
+Truth is, it completely fucks us up.
+There is this impression that a single day of work doesn't matter - and it's completely true: a single day of work doesn't matter in the greater scheme of your PhD <d-footnote>completing a PhD typically takes 3 to 6 years.
+So yeah, what's </d-footnote>.
+And since the only person you're accountable to in a PhD is yourself <d-footnote>Yes, PhD students are also accountable to their supervisors, but it's often not perceived as such in practice.
+Students do PhD for themselves, not to please their boss and stay on the payroll.</d-footnote>, it makes it incredibly difficult to motivate oneself to do what should be done, to keep showing up every day, read the things no one asked you to read, do the projects no one asked you to work on, and explore the ideas no one is pushing you to explore.

+This makes the PhD experience very close to "creative" kind of careers, rather than "corporate" ones.
 Does it matter if you don't compose that song?
 Does it matter if you don't write that essay?
 Of course not - no one will know that you haven't done it, and no one will care nor ask for it.
 But that song that you didn't compose, that essay that you didn't write, _that side-project that you never got to try out, that paper that you never took off your reading list_ - it could have been the start of your best work.
 It could have been the start of a work that actually is the 10x kind of achievement that we are after in life.

 And why did you not do it?
-Because you didn't show up on that random Tuesday.
+Because you didn't show up on that random Tuesday - thus not putting time on anything else than strictly urgent work.

-That's a reality I haven't figured out how to deal with yet.
-I'll let you know if I do - I'm sure it will come in handy for quite a few people lol.
+Doing a PhD requires a special kind of discipline and organization. - to get you to show up every day, and master the exploration vs exploitation tradeoff.
+Every student who doesn't manage to do so ends up depressed, and I think that even students who kind of manage to do so also end up depressed.
+Caring about your work makes life more difficult I guess <d-footnote>I should probably eventually write about why I care about my work and choose to do things the way I do them.
+Feel free to ask me if you are interested haha.
+Maybe I can also speculate on why others care about their work.</d-footnote>.

+One can also think of this as a *delayed gratification* problem.
+The work you do today has very minimal influence on the outcome of the end of the day.
+You'll probably keep getting paid even if not a single gram of good work comes out of your mind for 6 months during your PhD <d-footnote>Many people I know went through such phases.</d-footnote>.
+But you need to firmly believe in the power of *compounded growth* to keep showing up.

+> “Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years.”

 ## Purpose